IsaacScript/isaacscript/docs/comments.md

 ## Using JSDoc With a Ruler

 Code comments should stay to the left of the ruler for the exact same reasons that normal code should.
 Unfortunately, Prettier does not automatically reformat JSDoc comments.
-This makes working with them a complete pain.
+This makes working with them a real pain.

 For example, say that you have the following JSDoc comment: